 3 tablespoons non dairy unsweetened yogurt or probiotic powder from about 6 capsules

-1. Soak almonds for 3 hours or more in water.
+1. Soak almonds (or cashews) for 4 hours or more in water.
 I put the almonds in a jar soaking in water and put it in the refrigerator.
 If I leave them for 24 hours or more, I will change the water.

 2. Preheat oven on dehydrator setting of 110oF (if you have this option).